 Yes, and more than most people realise.
 Poor duct designs and incorrect or ill-fitting ducting are the leading cause of venting inefficiencies in rangehoods.
 All the extraction power in the world isn’t really going to help if you have poor ducting design.
 Not to mention the pollutant build-up over time that may lead to costly maintenance and safety issues.

-Some internet sites recommend the use of rigid ducting over flexible ducting, and this may be the case for conventional internally-motored rangehoods.
-The Schweigen Isodrive® system, however, is externally-mounted, and works by pulling air through acoustically-matched flexible ducting.
+The Schweigen Isodrive® system is externally-mounted, and works by pulling air through Schweigen SteelFlex™ high performance safety ducting.
 This results in high-flow extraction that is virtually silent at the rangehood.
 The use of a rigid ducting system here would have an organ piping effect - similar to a didgeridoo, where noise produced at one end of a hollow rigid pipe is amplified out the other.

 Along with Australia’s increasing demand for all-season outdoor entertaining areas, we’ve witnessed the rise of alfresco kitchens and outdoor dining areas.
 These however lose their appeal when guests struggle to hear themselves, the music or enjoy the experience because of excessive smoke, odours and grease from the grill or barbecue.

-Enter Schweigen’s silent BBQ Alfresco rangehoods - featuring powerful high-extraction motor systems mounted outside the home, for silent extraction in your cooking environment.
-These make a bold design statement with clean, modern lines and are constructed with high-grade weather-resistant stainless-steel to withstand the harsh Australian environment.
-Complete with easy push button controls, variable speed levels, dishwasher-safe filters and wide-angle LED lighting - you’ll become the shining light of patio parties in your neighbourhood for years to come.
+Enter Schweigen’s silent BBQ Alfresco rangehoods - featuring powerful high-extraction motor systems mounted outside the home, for silent extraction where you cook.
+These heavy duty units make a bold design statement with clean, modern lines and are constructed with high-grade weather-resistant stainless-steel to withstand the harsh Australian environment.
+Complete with remotes*, push button controls, variable speed levels, dishwasher-safe filters and wide-angle LED lighting - you’ll become the shining light of patio parties in your neighbourhood for years to come.

 Now that you’ve chosen your rangehood, and which motor best suits your cooking needs - it’s time for that exciting install!
 For a new kitchen, your architect or builder can recommend the right rangehood and placement for your layout.
 For an existing kitchen area, motors are most commonly installed on the roof or wall.

-Schweigen Isodrive® motor units may be installed on the roof, eave, wall or in-wall (Endline only).
+Schweigen Isodrive® motor units may be installed on the roof, wall or in-wall (Endline only).
+(Kindly note that wall installations of SP.1600 motors require the additional purchase of Wall Hanging Brackets from the Spare Parts Store.)
 In most cases, Schweigen silent rangehoods incur the same cost as the installation of any standard rangehood.
 To get yours up and running in no time, please contact your nearest Experienced Installer for a quote.

 If you’re handy and up to a DIY installation, please refer to our installation video and guides.
 And if you have any installation questions at all, please feel free to contact our friendly team at 1300 881 693 or email@example.com.